Skip to main content

 All master's programs take time.
 If you choose to pursue your degree online, the good news is that you can consider a degree at your own pace.

-Asynchronous classes are available 24/7, meaning you can do coursework at whatever time makes sense for you.
+A school that offers asynchronous classes allows you to do your coursework at whatever time makes sense for you.
 With set deadlines each week, you’ll know what to expect and can plan your schedule accordingly.

 Some schools, such as SNHU, also offer around-the-clock support from the online learning center, meaning you can connect with a tutor no matter the hour.